amankkg/test-didactic-telegram/README.md

 See `./package.json` for details.

-TODOs: slide animations, higher-level tests (for organisms and molecules)
+TODOs: slide-out animation, higher-level tests (for organisms and molecules)

 ---